KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/deathmatch-passive-snapshots)

 **Finding:**
-The Atk or Atk/Def bonus of the Deathmatch snapshots the last effect when the holder goes off-field.
+The ATK or ATK/Def bonus of the Deathmatch snapshots the last effect when the holder goes off-field.
 When swapping back on-field, the passive update is not immediate.

 **Evidence:**
 [YouTube](https://www.youtube.com/watch?v=9Mc6ubPR8_U)

-When first equipping the Deathmatch, it will have the Atk boost passive active.
-Going to a group of enemies and swapping in will activate the split Atk/Def bonus for 2+ enemies.
+When first equipping the Deathmatch, it will have the ATK boost passive active.
+Going to a group of enemies and swapping in will activate the split ATK/Def bonus for 2+ enemies.
 If you then swap her back off-field and teleport away, the stat screen will show the Def bonus is still active.

 Opening the menu as Yun Jin swaps on-field still displays the Def bonus at first, so there seems to be some sort of tickrate for the passive.
 Going back to the group of enemies with Yun Jin off-field, the passive still has the effect for 0-1 enemies.